Living Proof is a well-known and best-selling hair care brand but is Living Proof cruelty-free and vegan?

 Based in: the US

-Eco-Friendly Packaging Initiatives: Customers have the option to ship their empty Living Proof bottles to be recycled through Living Proof’s collaboration with Terracycle.
+Eco-Friendly Packaging Initiatives: Customers have the option to ship their empty Living Proof bottles to be recycled through Living Proof’s partnership with Terracycle.
 In addition, the brand states, “By 2025, we commit to decreasing our use of virgin plastic in all our global packaging by 50%, increasing our use of post-consumer recycled material in all our global packaging to at least 50%, and having 100% recyclable packaging worldwide.”

 Giving Back Initiatives: N/A